Proto-Sinaitic script: Development

+Inscriptions

 Serabit inscriptions

-The Sinai inscriptions are best known from carved graffiti and votive texts from a mountain in the Sinai called Serabit el-Khadim and its temple to the Egyptian goddess Hathor (ḥwt-ḥr).
+The Sinai inscriptions are best known from the Serabit el-Khadim proto-Sinaitic inscriptions, carved graffiti and votive texts from a mountain in the Sinai called Serabit el-Khadim and its temple to the Egyptian goddess Hathor (ḥwt-ḥr).
 The mountain contained turquoise mines which were visited by repeated expeditions over 800 years.
-Many of the workers and officials were from the Nile Delta, and included large numbers of Canaanites (i.e. speakers of an early form of Northwest Semitic ancestral to the Canaanite languages of the Late Bronze Age) who had been allowed to settle the eastern Delta.
+Many of the workers and officials were from the Nile Delta, and included large numbers of Semitic peoples (i.e. speakers of an early form of Northwest Semitic ancestral to the Canaanite languages of the Late Bronze Age) who had been allowed to settle the eastern Delta, corresponding to the Israelites as described in the book of Exodus.

 Most of the forty or so inscriptions have been found among much more numerous hieratic and hieroglyphic inscriptions, scratched on rocks near and in the turquoise mines and along the roads leading to the temple.

 The date of the inscriptions is mostly placed in the 17th or 16th century BC.
 An alternative view dates most of the inscriptions to the reign of Amenemhat III or his successor circa 1800 BC.
+It has been suggested that the dating period includes the reign of pharaoh Senwosret III.

 Four inscriptions have been found in the temple, on two small human statues and on either side of a small stone sphinx.
 They are crudely done, suggesting that the workers who made them were illiterate apart from this script.

-Inscriptions in Canaan

-Only a few inscriptions have been found in Canaan itself, dated to between the 17th and 15th centuries BC.
-They are all very short, most consisting of only a couple of letters, and may have been written by Canaanite caravaners or soldiers from Egypt.
-They sometimes go by the name "Proto-Canaanite", although the term "Proto-Canaanite" is also applied to early Phoenician or Ancient Hebrew writings.